 - 2 tsp vanilla extract

-- Grease a 9×13 pan.
+- Grease a 9×13 inch baking pan.
 Break croissants into bite sized pieces and spread on the bottom of the pan.

 - In a medium sized bowl, whisk together eggs, heavy cream, milk, vanilla extract, sugar, coconut flakes, and cinnamon.
 Add in 1 cup of strawberries and stir to combine.

 - Pour mixture evenly over top of the croissants in the baking pan.
 Cover with foil and refrigerate overnight.

 - In the morning, remove foil and place remaining 1 cup of sliced strawberries evenly on top.
 Replace foil.